University bursaries and scholarships

 Share your information with Student Finance

-When you apply for your student loan, tick a box to allow your information to be shared with the universities you're applying to.
-This will allow them to assess whether you meet the criteria for a bursary.
+When you apply for your student loan, tick the box on the application that allows your information to be shared with the universities you're applying to.
+This will enable them to assess whether you meet the criteria for a university scholarship or bursary.
 Your information won't be shared with anyone else.

 Keep your eyes open for opportunities